 “Ah, don’t get funky,” Sans almost chuckled.
 Almost real enough to believe.
 “Not like awkwardness or whatever matters now.
 We’re dying.
 I get a ticket to tell my almost human wife she wasn’t half as ugly as she believed herself to be inside.”

 What?
 Frisk blinked.
 Oh, I get it.
 It wasn’t like . . . like-liking her.
 That’s why he hid it, he didn’t want her confused.
 He was just being plainly honest with her last night.
 He doesn’t see my soul as ugly.
 Sans.
 He wasn’t just . . .
 “Thank you, Sans.”

 “Yeah, well, a great rift in what happened last time,” Sans reminded her.
 “Even fetched ya to Asgore.”
 He jingled his hands in his pockets.
 “I knew he was going to kill you.
 You didn’t exactly let me get to know you last time you were down here though, and then I found out what ya did.
 I just.”

 “You got through it, I know,” Frisk said.
 “You couldn’t have done anything anyhow.”
 She knew where she stood last time.
 In the same fiery pits of hell she was currently staring at.
-“That didn’t make you any less ugly to me, either.”
+“That didn’t make you ugly to me, either.”
 She looked toward him.
 Most of the time she had survived down there with her children, she had hid herself in the bonnet.
 Not just from others, but him too.
 His uncanny way of knowing everything about her, she had enough guilt riding inside of her, she wanted to prevent that as much as possible.
+Just, thinking.
 “This fire is death to everyone but the children,” she answered honestly.
-“Monsters right away, me postponed, and a life of I don’t know what for the kids.”
+“Monsters right away, me postponed, no reason to keep my parents, and a life of I don’t know what for the kids.”
 She covered her mouth.
 “Let’s go back.”